 In about 15 percent of these cases, the doctor, technicians or spa staff have committed fraud, violating the Deceptive Trade Practices Act.
 Plaintiffs have found that the doctor, technicians or spa staff advertising and performing the procedure may have overstated or misrepresented their qualifications and experience.

 If you’ve found yourself burned and scarred after a seemingly innocuous laser procedure, don’t think you have to suffer alone.
-If you believe you have a medical malpractice or negligence lawsuit involving an aesthetic or medical laser procedure, reach out to our team today.
+If you believe you have a medical malpractice or negligence lawsuit involving an aesthetic or medical laser procedure, reach out to our Connecticut medical malpractice lawyer today.